erick-otenyo/wagtail-mautic-integration/README.md

 2. Click on Configuration
 3. Select API Settings
 4. Enable API by selecting `Yes`.
-If using HTTP Basic Auth (username and password for authentication), also select `Yes` for Enable HTTP basic auth
+If using HTTP Basic Auth (username and password for authentication), also select `Yes` under Enable HTTP basic auth
 5. Don't forget to Save.
 You can select Save and Close to Close after saving.

 ### Using OAuth 2
-If you did not select to use HTTP basic auth, you can set up to use OAuth as below
+If you did not select to use HTTP basic auth, you can set up to use OAuth as below:

 ![Mautic Settings](screenshots/mautic-oauth.png)

 1. Click on the settings icon to show the available settings
 2. Click on API Credentials.
-If API Credentials option is not available, please follow the previous steps to enable the API
+If the API Credentials option is not available, please follow the previous steps to enable the API
 3. Set up the credentials name and Redirect URL
 4. Don't forget to Save.
 After saving, a new page will be shown with your Client ID and Client Secret that you can use for authentication